 - Routine cleaning and sealing to keep your log home looking great

-- Log replacement and roof repair projects
+- Log replacement and repair projects

 - Protecting your log home from inclement weather, pests, and other hazards

 - Tips for keeping your log home energy efficient and environmentally friendly

 The first step on our log home maintenance checklist is to keep the exterior of your log home clean and sealed.
 Over time, dirt and debris can build up on the logs, dulling their natural beauty and leading to further damage like mould growth.